Lazerbeak12345/pixelmanipulator/README.md

 In your project run one of these:

-- For yarn, `yarn add pixelmanipulator`
+- For pnpm, `pnpm i --save pixelmanipulator`
-- For npm, `npm i pixelmanipulator`
+- For npm, `npm i --save pixelmanipulator`

 If you are using esmodules, you now can import it like this: